 Hayden's greatest honor thus far came on April 7, 1966, when he won the Prize for Anglophone Poetry at the first World Festival of Negro Arts in Dakar, Senegal.
-The pan-diaspora festival was attended by over ten thousand people, making this honor "comparable to an Olympic gold medal."67 Pool, invited to serve on a selection committee, had nominated Ballad of Remembrance; Langston Hughes served as chairman of the jury.
-Hayden was not involved with the event and may not have been aware that his work has been entered for consideration; he received news of the award by telegram from Rosey Pool a few days later (less than two weeks prior to the Black Writers' Conference described above).
-He was overjoyed; the award was a vindication of his years of struggle to continue his creative pursuit despite the challenges of his teaching position at Fisk.
-68 Hayden was recognized as Senegal's poet laureate and met the nation's president Sedar Senghor the following year.69
+Pool, invited to serve on a selection committee, had nominated Ballad of Remembrance; Langston Hughes served as chairman of the jury.
+Hayden was not involved with the event and may not have been aware that his work has been entered for consideration; he received news of the award by telegram a few days later.
+He was overjoyed; the award was a vindication of his years of struggle to continue his creative pursuit despite the challenges of his teaching position at Fisk.45